usnistgov/dioptra/docs/source/how-to/build-container-images.rst

 .. include:: /_glossary_note.rst

-You will need to build several container images using the Dockerfiles in the Dioptra GitHub repository before you can run Dioptra for the first time.
+You will need several container images before you can run Dioptra for the first time.
+The easiest way to acquire these images is to download them from the GitHub Container Registry: :doc:`../getting-started/downloading-the-containers`.
+However, if you wish to use GPU-enabled images or to customize the containers, you will need to build the images using the steps in this guide.
-This guide will walk you through the steps for building these images.

 To begin, open a Terminal and clone the GitHub repository if you have not already done so.